ayushsaini-007/Customer-Churn-Analysis/README.md

-# Customer Churn Analysis
+🧑‍💼 Customer Churn Analysis

-Author: Ayush Saini
-Tools: Python, Pandas, NumPy, Matplotlib, Seaborn

-## Overview
-This project analyzes the Telco Customer Churn dataset to understand why customers leave a telecom company.
-The goal is to identify churn patterns and provide recommendations that can help reduce customer attrition.
+This project explores telecom customer data to understand why customers leave (churn).
+I analyzed contract types, service usage, payment methods, and customer behavior to identify patterns that lead to churn.
+The goal is to help the business understand what drives customer loss and how they can reduce it.

+📌 What This Project Covers
+Loaded and cleaned the churn dataset
+Converted important columns to correct data types Explored churn distribution
+Analyzed monthly charges, tenure, and contract types Boxplots for key features
+Correlation heatmap
+Business insights and recommendations
+Tools used: Pandas, NumPy, Matplotlib, Seaborn

-## Repository Structure
+📂 Folder Structure

 Customer-Churn-Analysis/
 │── data/
 │ └── Telco_Customer_Churn.csv